robsalasco/homebrew-libpostal/README.md

 ## What is this?

 I use macOS and I need a convenient way to use the lib so I built a repo meanwhile a stable version is released.

+## Why didn't you submit a Formula to Homebrew?

+Because they don't allow alpha quality software.

 ## How can I use it?